Pratikshinde55/Terraform-AWS-EC2_EBS_provisioner/README.md

 🌟Declarative Configuration Language:

 Terraform uses a declarative language called HashiCorp Configuration Language (HCL) to define infrastructure resources and their configurations.

+🌟Terraform Registry : "registry.terrafrom.io"

+The Terraform Registry is a centralized repository for discovering, sharing, and managing Terraform modules and providers